How do I find the proper balance in life? - Balance - TouchPoints

 Proverbs 12:3Wickedness never brings stability, but the godly have deep roots.

 A balanced life moves in step with God.
-Your ability to find and maintain the proper balance in life depends on the depth of your relationship with God.
+Our ability to find and maintain the proper balance in life depends on the depth of our relationship with God.
 Deep roots yield stability and direction.

 1 Peter 1:13Prepare your minds for action and exercise self-control.
 Put all your hope in the gracious salvation that will come to you when Jesus Christ is revealed to the world.

 Self-control, when combined with a willingness to act, yields a balanced life.
-As your way of thinking is transformed into Christ’s, your new perspective helps you exercise self-control in your life choices.
+As our way of thinking is transformed into Christ’s, our new perspective helps us to exercise self-control in our life choices.

 Romans 12:4-5Just as our bodies have many parts and each part has a special function, so it is with Christ’s body.
 We are many parts of one body, and we all belong to each other.

-Balanced living includes both accepting your individual responsibilities as a believer and benefitting from your essential connectedness with other followers of Jesus.
-Others need the help God has equipped you to provide, and you need the help God has equipped them to give you.
+Balanced living includes both accepting our individual responsibilities as a believer and benefitting from our essential connectedness to other followers of Jesus.
+Others need the help God has equipped us to provide, and we need the help God has equipped them to share with us.

-Psalm 119:3They do not compromise with evil, and they walk only in his paths.
+Psalm 119:3They do not compromise with evil, and they walk only in his [the Lord’s] paths.

-There is no balance or compromise between good and evil: The results are always evil.
-As one who trusts in God, you are better off when you focus on living in obedience to him (see Philippians 2:14-15).
+There is no balance or compromise between good and evil.
+Any attempt to mix them will always be evil.
+As one who trusts in God, we are better off when we focus on living in obedience to him (see Philippians 2:14-15).

 Titus 2:12We are instructed to turn from godless living and sinful pleasures.
 We should live in this evil world with wisdom, righteousness, and devotion to God.